 State Policy Platform

-We've influenced policy that rewards clinics for adopting the patient-centered medical home model, ensures prenatal care coverage for all women in Oregon and monitors Coordinated Care Organizations.
+We've influenced policy to reward health centers for adopting the patient-centered medical home model, ensure prenatal care coverage for all women in Oregon and monitor Coordinated Care Organizations.
 To ensure a sound future for your health center and its patients, subscribe to our Legislative Update and join us when we meet with your legislators.

 OPCA State Policy Director

 Here's the detailed version of our platform.

 Grandfathered plans are those that were in existence on March 23, 2013 and haven’t been changed in ways that substantially cut benefits or increase costs for consumers.
 This bill requires the Oregon Insurance Division to develop rules to require all insurance companies to pay in full for all prevention screenings.